 Thus, a variety of typeface choices are permitted in APA Style.
 Also check with your publisher, instructor, or institution for any requirements regarding fonts.
 We recommend particular fonts in the Publication Manual because they are legible and widely available and because they include special characters such as math symbols and Greek letters.
 Other fonts can be used with APA Style provided that they also meet these criteria.
 Thus, users should be able to find a typographic solution that meets their needs.

-Myth 2: All-caps are not accessible
+Myth 2: All-capital letters are not accessible

 Many people have heard that is never accessible to present wording as all-capital lettering; however, this is another myth.
 Fear not!
 You can in fact use all caps in an accessible way.